 - chemotherapy drugs

 - sedatives, or sleep aids

 It may be necessary to speak to a doctor about using CBD products, as they can also interact with some over-the-counter aids and supplements.
-People should exercise caution when taking CBD alongside prescription medications that warn about possible
+People should exercise caution when taking CBD alongside prescription medications that warn about possible interactions with grapefruit.

 Increased liver toxicity is a possible side effect of CBD.
 In one 2019 study in the journal Molecules, researchers administered varying doses of CBD to mice.
 The mice that received higher doses experienced liver damage within 1 day.

 However, the manufacturers of Epidiolex also warn of its potential to cause liver problems in the product's safety information.

 As the NCI note, CBD inhibits specific enzymes that may be important for cancer therapies.
 Cancer treatments that rely on these enzymes could be less effective if a person takes CBD.